tradingview-pine-seeds/docs/update_example/update_example.md

     ![Check diff output](/images/diff_output.png)

-10. Run `git add .`.
+10. Run `git add .` to add file contents to the index.

     ![Run Git add](/images/git_add.png)

-11. Run `git commit -m "Update data"`.
+11. Run `git commit -m "Update data"` to record changes to the repository.

     ![Run Git commit](/images/git_commit.png)
+> NOTE
+>
+>You need to add symbol description in [symbol info](/data.md#symbol_info-format) before you add its data, etherwise the data won't be uploaded to the TradingView storage

-12. Run `git push`.
+12. Run `git push` to upload local repository content to a remote repository.

     ![Run Git push](/images/git_push.png)

 13. Go to your repository page on GitHub and open *Actions*.
-    Check that there is a new successful action run.
+Check that the action `Check data and create PR` run successfully in your fork repository on GitHub.

     ![GitHub successful action run](/images/github_successful_action.png)

 > __Note__
 >
 > Data should be updated every day.
-For next updates, you only need to follow steps 3−10.
+For next updates, you only need to follow steps 6−13.

 [API reference]: https://academy.santiment.net/sanapi/
 [main page]: https://santiment.net/